 - Employed by Pathwaves WA or a placement site organization while being supported by Fellowship staff and a cohort of Fellows.

-The next Fellowship cohort is set to launch in Mid-October 2024 and run through the spring of 2026.
+The next Fellowship cohort is set to launch in Fall 2024 and run through the spring of 2026.

-Fellows will receive a salary of $62,000/annually and access to employee-sponsored benefits such as medical insurance, paid holidays and paid time off.
+Fellows received a starting salary of $62,000/annually and access to employee-sponsored benefits such as medical insurance, 401(k), paid holidays and paid time off.
 Additional supports will include professional mentorship, executive coaching and frequent opportunities for professional development and relational networking inside and outside of the cohort of Fellows.

 We are establishing partnerships with a variety of placement sites across Washington state that have demonstrated commitments, cultures, and practices to undo institutional racism and drive continued antiracist values in both internal and external work.
 These include both “established” policy organizations and smaller community-based service organizations who have an interest in expanding their state-based policy/advocacy work.